cactusbiceps/psa_privacy_policy/README.md

-# PSA Privacy Policy Repository
+# PSA Privacy Policy

-Public repository that only hosts the privacy policy for the Phone Security App.
+Short and sweet: We do not track your usage or collect any data.